 My name is Sam, and I use they/them pronouns.
-I grew up Christian, but in my late teens I became agnostic.
-I began researching wicca and paganism for a book series I was writing, and I ended up stumbling upon Druidry in October 2018.
-I found a lot of my core personal beliefs aligned very well with this path, so in November 2018 I dedicated myself to it as a solo practitioner.
+I grew up as a Christian, but in my late teens I became agnostic.
+I began researching wicca and paganism for a book series I am still currently writing, and I ended up stumbling upon Druidry in October of 2018.
+I found a lot of my core personal beliefs aligned very well with this path, so in November of 2018 I dedicated myself to it as a solo practitioner.
 It was in spring the following year, at Beltane, that I decided to branch out and join an order.
 I noticed ADF had a local grove, and a public ritual for Beltane that weekend!
 My first experience was amazing.
-Columbia grove has been my "pagan home" every since.
+Columbia Grove has been my "pagan home" ever since.

-I am now a Celtic-Irish and Norse polytheist, Druid in training as I like to call it, Native American ally/activist with special roots in the Cherokee tribe, and lover of all things nature and health.
+I am now a Celtic-Irish and Norse polytheist, Druid in training as I like to call it, Native American ally/activist with a specific interest in the Cherokee tribe and those tribes local to us, and lover of all things nature and health.
+I take a recon approach to my practice, but understand and see the validity of neo practices as well.
 I do a lot of work with ancestors, telluric energy, social advocacy, herbs, helping others with health/nutrition, and being of help wherever I can.
 Outside of my spiritual practices, I love reading, writing, sewing, documentaries, being outdoors (inside too!), connecting with others, and tending to my many many beloved plants.
 It's a running joke among a few of us that "Sam just knows things".

 My name is Beth Peters.
 I grew up in the Catholic church and transitioned from there to paganism, Wicca, and heathenism.
 I discovered ADF in 2016 and have enjoyed honoring the Gods, ancestors, and nature spirits with the druids since then.